osherjacobs/LabWork_Findings/vector5-lsass-goexec-pta.md

 ## Overview

 Assumed breach scenario.
 A threat actor has obtained local administrator credentials on a domain-joined Windows Server 2022 member server.
-No interactive session exists.
+No interactive session is used during the execution chain. getit2.exe was placed locally via prior access as part of the assumed breach setup.
 No reverse shell.
 Every action is executed remotely from the attacker's machine.

-The objective: dump LSASS on the member server, exfiltrate the dump over SMB, parse credentials offline, and use a recovered hash to authenticate to the Domain Controller — without ever touching a DC directly.
+The objective: dump LSASS on the member server, exfiltrate the dump over SMB, parse credentials offline, and use a recovered hash to authenticate to the Domain Controller — without initial access to the Domain Controller.

 **Result:** 47MB LSASS dump recovered.
 Local Administrator NT hash extracted.
 Pass-the-hash authentication against DC01 succeeded.
 Remote command execution on the Domain Controller confirmed.
 Defender produced zero alerts across the entire credential theft chain.
 Kibana generated 16 alerts total — 3 on the member server, 13 on the DC.